DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Marketing-Plan.md

 ## 1. High-Level Overview

 This document defines a comprehensive **marketing and brand experience strategy** for Perazzi, developed by David Radulovich and The Champions Network (TCN).
+It functions as a **narrative marketing strategy** and **brand experience plan** rooted in **experiential marketing**, not a traditional media buy.
 It is not a conventional media plan; it is a **narrative-driven, multi-phase, multi-channel experience** designed to:

 - Deepen emotional connection to Perazzi as a **symbol of identity, mastery, and legacy**.
 - Differentiate Perazzi from competitors by avoiding traditional “noise-based” advertising and sponsorship clutter.